Sandlund Art

 “I’ll never agree to bargain – this is my hobby and I put my fervour, passion and my energy into every model that I build.
 That is why there is no room for bargaining”- Magnus Sandlund says firmly over the phone.

-40 years ago, he sat with his father at the kitchen table and knotted together his first model, which was a Saab Viggen 37, scale 1:72.
+Forty years ago, he sat with his father at the kitchen table and put together his first model—a Saab Viggen 37 in 1:72 scale.

 “The construction was probably not that impressive.
-There were wide glue joints, gaps and bad brush paintings.
-But it was fun, so much so that I’m still doing it.”
+There were wide glue joints, gaps, and poor brush painting.
+But it was fun—so much so that I’m still doing it.”

-Time has flown by and a lot of models have been both built and collected over the years.
+Time has flown by, and many models have been both built and collected over the years.

-This whole aspect of collecting has not only filled half a garage in Sigtuna in Sweden where he lives, but also filled him with knowledge and expertise in what actually has value and what stands out in the car model world.
+This whole aspect of collecting has not only filled half a garage in Sigtuna, Sweden, where he lives, but has also given him the knowledge and expertise to understand what truly has value and what stands out in the world of car models.

 “I am trying to sell that collection.
-But there’s not enough time and energy for everything so I prefer to work with my models and develop in that area.
+But there’s not enough time and energy for everything, so I prefer to focus on my models and develop in that area.
 Someday I will have to deal with the collection, but for now it is what it is.”

-There’s no debating that Magnus has developed and worked hard to get to where he is today.
-He does something called “weathering a model”, which is to buy an already assembled Diecast car model which he then breaks apart, as Magnus explains it.
-After he has broken it down into parts, he puts his own touch on the body, the interior, the engine, the luggage compartment, the wheels – yes the entire car.
-Then he’ll put it all back together again.
+There’s no doubt that Magnus has developed and worked hard to get to where he is today.
+He does something called “weathering a model,” which involves buying an already assembled die-cast car model and then taking it apart, as Magnus explains it.
+After he has broken it down into parts, he adds his own touch to the body, the interior, the engine, the luggage compartment, the wheels—yes, the entire car.
+Then he puts it all back together again.

 He likes older everyday Europeans

-“It all started one day when my wife was away and I was at home with my 3 children.
-While the children were resting after lunch, I got annoyed by a shiny spotless wheel loader in the scale 1:50 in one of my collectors shelves.
+“It all started one day when my wife was away and I was at home with my three children.
+While the children were resting after lunch, I got annoyed by a shiny, spotless wheel loader in 1:50 scale on one of my collector’s shelves.
 My first thought was that a wheel loader is never that clean while it’s operating.”

-After that, Magnus started to paint dirt and rust on it with regular model paint.
-He put antennas and some extra equipment on it as well.
+After that, Magnus started to paint dirt and rust on it using regular model paint.
+He also added antennas and some extra equipment.

-This was over 10 years ago and now at least a few hundred cars have passed Magnus’ green Tamiya cutting mat.
+This was over 10 years ago, and now at least a few hundred cars have passed over Magnus’ green Tamiya cutting mat.

-“It has taken a lot of training and energy to get where I am today.
-In the beginning, some models broke while I disassembled them, although I have learned how to proceed.
-Then it is always possible to fix most things when it comes to these models.”
+“It has taken a lot of practice and effort to get where I am today.
+In the beginning, some models broke while I disassembled them, although I have learned how to handle them.
+It is almost always possible to fix most things when it comes to these models.”

-“I mostly sit with 1:18 cars and 1:43 cars.
-Have also tried cars on a 1:64 / 1:66 scale (type Hot Wheels) but there is a limit to what my eyes can handle, it gets way too small.”
+“I mostly work with 1:18 and 1:43 scale cars.
+I have also tried 1:64 / 1:66 scale cars (like Hot Wheels), but there is a limit to what my eyes can handle—it simply gets too small.”

 “Never made any Alfa, except this one.
 Which is strange because I both like them and they rust well.
 Scale 1/18 from KK-scale in metal (Diecast).
 Doors in deviating varnish I think are effective, so it it often happens on my cars, so also on this one.
 White cars (or generally light ones) are very grateful to be weatherd, they form a good canvas for my work.
 Simulated rusting of the rear fender edges adds to the “right” feeling. “